d-rec/drec-origin/docs/platform-overview/key-features.md

     D1 --> E1{Add/remove device from the bucket}
-    E1 --> |Add| E2[User can go the reservation page to add devices to their bucket] E1 --> |Delete| E3[User can select the devices which needs to be removed] E3 --> T8[Once the deletion process is completed, the device will again be availble in reservation device listing] E2 --> F1{User will filter the devices on the basis of provided params}
+    E1 --> |Add| E2[User can go the reservation page to add devices to their bucket] E1 --> |Delete| E3[User can select the devices which needs to be removed] E3 --> T8[Once the deletion process is completed, the device will again be available in reservation device listing] E2 --> F1{User will filter the devices on the basis of provided params}
     F1 --> |No| F3[If filter is not applied then whole bulk of devices will be shown on the basis of target volume] F1 --> |Yes| F4[The filtered devices will be listed to the user for making reservation]